mapbox/mason/README.md

     Each package must have the following two files: `script.sh` and `.travis.yml`.
 Copy these two files from a previous version of your package.

-    If there no previous version of your package exists, it is recommended to copy a simple package that has mostly boiler plate code:
+    If no previous version of your package exists, it is recommended to copy a simple package that has mostly boiler plate code:

      - [geometry](https://github.com/mapbox/mason/tree/master/scripts/geometry/0.9.2) for header-only code
      - [libpng](https://github.com/mapbox/mason/tree/master/scripts/libpng/1.6.32) for building and packaging binaries